Lazy-Day-Tech/TapTrack-User-Reference/docs/UI/Pages/CheckInPage.md

 - **Customizable UI**: The page features a segmented button interface for selecting the QR scan or manual check-in options.
 - **Blurred Background**: When a dialog is active, the background is blurred for better user focus.

-## Parameters
-- `navController: NavController?`
-    - **Type**: NavController?
-    - **Description**: The navigation controller used for managing screen navigation.
-It's used to navigate to other pages, such as the "ModeSelectionPage" or "ManualInput/CheckInPage".
-- `nfcManager: NfcManager`
-    - **Type**: NfcManager
-    - **Description**: An instance of NfcManager for handling NFC interactions.
-It scans NFC tags and triggers corresponding actions when a tag is detected.

 ## UI Elements
 1. **Back Button**
     - **Description**: A back button (styled with an arrow icon) is placed at the top left corner of the screen.
 Clicking this button navigates the user back to the "ModeSelectionPage".